 Efficiently supporting your partners

-Every partner, regardless of size, quality, or drive, must be supported.
-Whether it’s incident response, training, or marketing, partners management requires budget.
-Marketing, training, and implementations require support, and partners who are not driving revenue and adding customers eat up more than their fair share of your support expenditures.
-With an overly saturated channel, you end up in a situation where too many partners require support, all of whom are chasing a limited number of customers.
+Every partner, regardless of size, quality, or ambition, needs support.
+Whether it’s incident response, training, or marketing, partners management requires budget, and partners not driving revenue can easily eat up your support allocations.
+Plus, if your channel is oversaturated, you can end up with too many partners chasing a limited number of customers.
+Avoid having so many partners that it limits your return.

-In an age where new products are hitting the marketplace at an unprecedented rate, companies are tasked with the challenge of developing strategies on how to get the best right partners selling the right products at the right time.
-Having a robust understanding of where each of your products is in the growth cycle takes the guesswork out of investment decisions and enables you to optimize channel revenues and profitability.
+In an age where new products are hitting the marketplace at an unprecedented rate, companies are tasked with the challenge of developing strategies to find the right partners to sell the right products at the right time.
+You can optimize channel revenue and profitability with a robust understanding of the stage of your product in the growth cycle.

-Before you can develop a channel strategy based on your product growth profile, it is vital to understand the elements of the growth cycle and how each one influences the decision making of channel chiefs.
+However, before you can develop a channel strategy based on your product growth profile, you’ll need to understand the elements of the growth cycle and how each one influences channel decision making.

 The axes of the graph you’ll create are labeled “Percentage of Total Revenue” (Y-Axis) and “Percentage Growth” (X-Axis).
 The elements of the graph and their descriptions are displayed on the grid in the following order: